-- Required fields-Addresses must contain a city. - Supported languages-The geocoder supports the official language for each country. - Thoroughfare types-Thoroughfare types and their common abbreviations are recognized and fully supported on input and output. - Common words and abbreviations-The geocoder recognizes common words, directionals, house number indicators, and abbreviations used in addresses and can geocode these addresses successfully.
+- · Required fields-Addresses must contain a city. - Thoroughfare types-Thoroughfare types and their common abbreviations are recognized and fully supported on input and output. - Common words and abbreviations-The geocoder recognizes common words, directionals, house number indicators, and abbreviations used in addresses and can geocode these addresses successfully.